ramirezj129/django_project/README.md

-# Django_project - Marketplace
+# Django_project - Marketplace (Note: Project will be be updated with more features until completion)
 ### Created a Market where users are able to buy/sell/edit/delete.
+### Created Home-Page/Dashboard/Inbox/Message/Add-Items/About/Browse/Search
-Home-Page/Dashboard/Inbox/Message/Add-Items/About/Browse/Search and with an authentication system for login/logout/register.
+### Created an authentication system for login/logout/register.

 <main>